lg13826/Machine-Learning/README.md

 # Housing Price Prediction Model
 ## Description
-The purpose of the project is to attempt to accurately predict housing prices in California using the dataset provided.
-Utilizing Machine Learning concepts such as a Convolutional Neural Network and  the Random Forest Regression Model, we’re able to more accurately predict future prices for housing based on a number of values provided.
+The purpose of the project is to attempt to accurately predict housing prices in California using the dataset provided by Kaggle.
+Some manipulation and clean-up of the data is required in order to extrapolate the best possible score for our model.
+Utilizing Machine Learning concepts such as a Convolutional Neural Network and the Random Forest Regression Model, we’re able to train a model that will more accurately predict future prices with Linear Regression.

 ## Dataset
 The dataset contains the following columns: